Wilderness Walk Zoo and Western Town

 The over 100-kilometer Birkie Trail system attracts skiers, runners, bikers, trekkers, and hikers, from casual day-trippers to elite superstars.
 The Birkie trail was built for all silent sports enthusiasts to enjoy.
 The non-profit 501(c)(3) American Birkebeiner Ski Foundation maintains 100% of the trail system.
 The trail system is open year-round and is fun for all ages!
 Stop in the Tony Wise Museum of the American Birkebeiner too and learn about the history of one of the area’s world-class events!

-If you are looking for a family adventure, casual lakeside dining or a world class lumberjack show – Scheer’s Lumberjack Village in Hayward is your one-stop destination!
+If you are looking for a family adventure, casual lakeside dining, or a world-class lumberjack show – Scheer’s Lumberjack Village in Hayward is your one-stop destination!
 Situated on a bay of Lake Hayward, Lumberjack Village is a delightful place to spend some family vacation time.
-Plan your visit around an afternoon or evening lumberjack show or just stop in to enjoy lunch or dinner at The River Deck Restaurant.
-Play 18 holes of mini golf then treat yourself to a double scoop at the Namekagon Cone.
+Plan your visit around an afternoon or evening lumberjack show or just stop in to enjoy dinner at The River Deck Restaurant.
+Play 18 holes of mini-golf then treat yourself to a double scoop at the Namekagon Cone.
 There’s plenty to do at Scheer’s Lumberjack Village, open seasonally spring, summer and autumn.

 Fishing Hall of Fame & Big Musky